 The acoustics are of the finest and the interior is a masterpiece, refined to the last detail, and very luxurious.
 Of particular interest is the ceiling that is made out of special panels, which move, creating a perfect airflow in a unique system to avoid uncomfortable and noisy air conditioning systems.

 Let's stay in the south a little longer and in Bari.
 Apulia to be precise.

 Petruzzelli opera house

 This theater is actually privately owned, unlike other Italian opera houses that are usually owned by the cities.
 This makes the Petruzzelli the largest private opera house in Europe.
-However, this theater has a common denominator with most of the others: it too was hit by a major fire that nearly destroyed it.
+However, this theater has a common denominator with many others: it too was hit by a major fire that nearly destroyed it.
 The fire occurred at the beginning of the 1990s, but the theater has been rebuilt and is now fully functional and has been named an historical, national monument.

 A number of well-known names have performed here; Americans might remember that one of Frank Sinatra's last performances was here, and the theater has hosted Ray Charles and Liza Minnelli, among many others.

 Now let's move north to Parma where the Teatro Regio (Royal Theater) dominates the central area.
 This theater has an interesting history; it was originally called Teatro Ducale, and was kept open by a popular referendum in the late 1800s while all the other theaters in Italy were closing for financial reasons.
 It had a special relationship with Verdi, who lived nearby, and since 2004 has hosted an annual "Festival Verdi" each October.